cognitom/dominiq/README.md

 `
 ```

-**Note**: In the examples below, we use [lit-html](https://github.com/Polymer/lit-html) as a HTML renderer, but you can choose any library/framework for it.
+**Note**: In the example, we use [lit-html](https://github.com/Polymer/lit-html) as a HTML renderer, but you can choose any library/framework for it.

 ```javascript
 import { render } from "lit-html"